20 Mar The National Disability Insurance Scheme (NDIS) and how a Psychologist fits within the NDIS?

 What is NDIS?

 The National Disability Insurance Scheme (NDIS) is an initiative of the Australian Government to support individuals with disabilities.
 Overseen by the National Disability Insurance Agency (NDIA), Australians under 65 years of age can apply for NDIS funding.
 The NDIS considers physical disabilities as well as social, cognitive, sensory, and intellectual disability.
 The NDIS aims to help individuals lead happier life.

 How does Psychology fit in NDIS?

 The role of the NDIS is to support a better life for hundreds of thousands of Australians with a significant and permanent disability and their families and carers.
-The aim of our support by an experienced NDIS psychologist is to help support individuals in their physical and emotional wellbeing and to improve help their independence and build upon capacity in daily life.
+The aim of our support by an experienced NDIS psychologist is to help support individuals in their physical and emotional well-being and improve help their independence and build upon their capacity in daily life.

 ● Applicants must be under 65 years of age.